Council Hall

 In a moment, she flows him into crystal, and then shatters that crystal into dust.

-The other soldiers fear that they are next, and fire their weapons, killing the mother.
+The other soldiers fear they are next, and fire their weapons, killing the mother.

-Word of the death ceremony reaches B’tzel and the guilds throughout the lands.
+The story of this death soon reaches B’tzel and the guilds in every land.

 One hundred masters fly with B’tzel as he goes to his house.

-B’tzelf removes a few things from the house, and then flows his house into air, and leaves a garden of flowers in its place.
+B’tzel removes a few objects, and then flows his house into water, which soaks into the ground, and leaves a garden of flowers in its place.

 The other masters carry B’tzel back to Kirol.